mongodb/docs-worker-pool/modules/oas-page-builder/README.md

 ## Installation

-If using `nvm`, perform run `nvm use` to ensure you're using the intended version of Node found in `.nvmrc`.
+If using `nvm`, run `nvm use` to ensure you're using the intended version of Node found in `.nvmrc`.

 To install dependencies, run: